cmaher/SGAS/README.md

 ####Stage 5
 Enemy firing (at intervals).
 Bullet typeof(EnemyBullet|PlayerBullet) Player-bullet collisions.
 Enemy-bullet collisions.
 Also has a significant amount of refactoring to handle things with interfaces instead of just class derivation.

+####Stage 6
+Something approaching an actual sample game (albeit, quite lame).
+The main point is to demonstrate how everything done so far fits together.

 ###LICENSE  (Simplified BSD License)